lsst-sqre/phalanx/docs/ops/bootstrapping.rst

 * The installer assumes Git 2.22 or later.

-* We presume that you are using `Vault <https://www.vaultproject.io/>`__ coupled with `Vault Secrets Operator <https://github.com/ricoberger/vault-secrets-operator>`__ to manage your Kubernetes secrets, and further that you will use the same taxonomy that SQuaRE does as described in the `LSST Vault Utilities <https://github.com/lsst-sqre/lsstvaultutils#secrets>`__ documentation (essentially ``secret/k8s_operator/<instance-name>``).
+* We presume that you are using Vault_ coupled with `Vault Secrets Operator`_ to manage your Kubernetes secrets, and further that you will use the same taxonomy that SQuaRE does as described in the `LSST Vault Utilities documentation <https://github.com/lsst-sqre/lsstvaultutils#secrets>`__ documentation (essentially ``secret/k8s_operator/<instance-name>``).
-  We strongly recommend using the `LSST Vault Utilites <https://github.com/lsst-sqre/lsstvaultutils/>`__ to create multiple enclaves (one per instance), so that then compromise of one instance doesn't expose all your secrets for all instances.
+  We strongly recommend using the `LSST Vault Utilites`_ to create multiple enclaves (one per instance), so that then compromise of one instance doesn't expose all your secrets for all instances.

 * Rubin Science Platform applications expect the public hostname of the Science Platform to have a TLS certificate that can be verified using standard CA roots.
   Using a self-signed certificate or an institutional CA that is not in the normal list of CAs shipped with Docker base images will probably not work.